Helvellyn (opera)

 Helvellyn is an opera in four acts by George Alexander Macfarren to an English libretto by John Oxenford from Salomon Mosenthal's play Der Sonnwendhof.
 It was first performed by the English Opera Company at the Covent Garden Theatre in London on 3 November 1864.

+Performance history

+Finally after 165 years of absence from the theatrical scene, Macfarren's Helvellyn will return on the Royal Opera House for the season 2029/30.

 Roles

 Synopsis

 The opera is set in Mabel's farm on the eastern slopes of Helvellyn in the English Lake District, and in the nearby village.
 It is the beginning of the eighteenth century.

 Act 1

 In an unusual overture, farm workers and local inhabitants are heard in the distance singing a curse on evil and on the unknown person who started a devastating fire.

 Steenie, a grumpy old farm-hand, looks out from the farm and grumbles as first milkmaids, them mowers, then sowers all arrive back at the farm earlier than he had expected – each group explains that their work is done and that the day is almost over and Steenie has to admit that their early return is not the result of idleness.
 The girls ask him to fill in the time before dinner by telling them a story, flattering him that he tells the best stories around.
 Steenie launches into a tale about the foundry being set on fire; Ralph a good but surly worker, had been unfairly chastised by the master and had sworn revenge.
 Not long after, the fire started, and although Ralph's wife pleaded with the master to rescue Ralph as the flames spread, he would not, and Ralph died in the fire.
 He finishes the tale by repeating the curse heard in the overture.

 The farm owner, Mabel, a widow, arrives and reminds everyone that they must sleep well tonight because the harvest will continue tomorrow.
 She asks whether Martin has returned yet, and the workers tell her that it is typical of good-hearted Martin that he is always first out to work and last to return home.
 Right on cue, Martin arrives and sings a jolly song of blessing to honest labour, to the harvest and to the fruitful soil.
 Mabel greets Martin warmly, and he says that he cannot help but be cheerful when he is with the kind woman who took him in as an orphan.
 Mabel hushes him up, and then has a shiver of foreboding as she remembers Luke, her husband's brother, who had worked at the foundry ten years ago, but after the fire, he had disappeared under his father's curse and has not been seen since.
 Martin suggests that he might be dead by now, but Mabel replies that whenever she thinks about how well the farm is doing, she remembers Luke, and her happiness is spoiled.
 Martin tries to cheer her up by telling her that the dreariest of dawns can often bring in a good day.